Spend your summer internship

 Information & FAQs

 PIW has a network of almost a thousand alumni who are happy to meet Penn students.
 Students have met with alumni who work in Congress, consulting and the private sector, media and strategic communications, politics, government, law, health policy, education policy, tech policy, economic policy, environmental and energy policy, justice policy, and international relations.
-Students who sign up for the summer program (on our homepage) will receive further instructions after June 1 on setting up these interviews.
+Students who sign up for the summer events (through our homepage) will receive further instructions after June 1 on setting up these interviews.

 This is not a structured program; there are no course offerings, no application process, no formal assistance with internship placements, no shared housing.
 The bulk of our programming happens during the semester, both in D.C. and on campus.
 We offer networking opportunities and events, but no internship help, nor pay for unpaid internships.